-While West Berlin was for most the main attraction, I was more interested in what was going on in the East because there, looking to steal away their forbidden fruit, I was more a rare commodity, as rare as a choice sweet banana.
+While West Berlin was for most the main attraction, I was more interested in what was going on in the East.
+Over there, da drüben, looking to steal away their forbidden fruit, I was more a rare commodity, as rare as a choice sweet banana.
 Official coldness still being off-putting to many visitors, I found it easy to meet young people during the thaw that had set in.
 The Socialist Unity Party whose organs formed the skeletal structure that the entire state was based on, which reached into every corner of society whether it be schools, factories or residential areas, had relaxed it’s vice-like grip.

 Wilhelm replied cautiously, ‘Franz, I think about the Chairman exactly the same way as you.’

 Franz replied: ‘Well, in that case I’m afraid I’ll have to arrest you.’

 Now was a period of petty strictures and impediments to serious dissent.
 Sounds familiar, you might say.

 Carrying cigarettes, alcohol, chocolate and west marks, I was a travelling minimart.
 Smuggling goods and money exchanged on the black market were practices the Wall was intended to prevent.
 Before its construction many border crossers were living in the East but working in West Berlin.
 Because of the exchange rates, they were earning four or five times as much as West Berlin workers.
 They were reaping the benefits of the socialist state without paying a penny in taxes to it.

-I made friends at rock music venues, a scene reflecting the zig zag policies of the regime-varying degrees of lassitude interspersed with twinges of kneejerk moral panic. it’s recurring error was to see lifestyle non-conformity as a political challenge when it really wasn’t.
+I made friends at rock music venues, a scene reflecting the zig zag policies of the regime-varying degrees of lassitude interspersed with twinges of kneejerk moral panic. its recurring error was to see lifestyle non-conformity as a political challenge when it really wasn’t.

 Fuddy duddy functionaries obsessed with stamping out what they deemed anti-social behaviour.
 In dealing with louts and hooligans, the political police were actually quite popular.
 There was high degree of participation in cooperating as “unofficial helpers” of the Stasi.

 Life wasn’t too stressful.
+It was frugal but secure.
 They held a job for a lifetime and would receive a steady pension when they retired at 60.
 Unencumbered, encouraged but not coerced into joining officially sanctioned organizations, showing ritualistic support when necessary.
 Allowed more independent agency than outside critics of the system give it credit for, they faced typical youth challenges such as friendship and love rather than great ideological demands of the state.
 They created a space for their private life.’